Teenager cleared of killing British woman in Australia

 In his sentencing remarks in the original trial, Justice Tom Sullivan said Mrs Lovell was described as “an energetic and beloved mother, wife, daughter, and sister”.

-The court heard the couple had attempted to fend off the intruders after they had been woken by their dogs barking at about 11.30pm.
+The court heard the couple had attempted to fend off the intruders after they were woken by their dogs barking at about 11.30pm.

 Mr Lovell was injured during a “physical struggle directly outside the front door” which then moved to the front lawn, where his wife was fatally stabbed.